 From what I could tell, we are our own worst enemy.
 It only stands to reason that being accountable and setting oneself up for success (with a clear plan) are reliable ways to reach goals.

 Without a safety net to account for when plans take a step back or an aversion to shame, what’s left?
 I think it’s what few people discuss.
 What happens each day and what are the decisions we make that are taking us closer or farther away from our goals.
 Those goals, written on fancy, motivational stationery or typed in a template, aren’t going to be accomplished without some adversity.
-It’s absolutely right that nothing in life worth having comes easy.
+It’s true that nothing in life worth having comes easy.

 For me, this year will be all about staying focused, not being too hard on myself and celebrating successes (big and small).
 There are so many tools out there to help us achieve our goals.
 Let’s use the heck out of them and if they stop serving our needs, find something new.